 If he noticed my deflection, thankfully he didn’t comment.

-I was a little skeptical that Tana would send him here knowing how much we’d always hated each other.
-She knows Rix is the last person I would ever want to live with.
 Tana wouldn’t have lived with him either if she’d had a choice growing up.
 Not only was Hendrix a pain in the ass but he was also a complete slob.
-Think sporting equipment and free weights everywhere you could trip on them with the glorious edition of socks with an odor so strong they could be used as general anesthesia.
+Think sporting equipment and free weights everywhere along with an eau de gym socks odor so strong it could be used as general anesthesia.

-I smiled at the thought of Van Halen.
+There was definitely more to the story.
+The way he was acting didn’t add up, but I smiled at the thought of Van Halen.
 His older brother was flirtatious and charming, basically everything the surly Hendrix was not.

 “That’s not working out?”

-“It’s great.
-Until he’s banging his girlfriend in the next room.
+“Immensely.
 Which is why I really need to move out.”

 I laughed.
 “Good luck with that.”